minvws/nl-covid19-notification-app-backend/README.md

 ### Docker – to quickstart local app development

-To quickly start a local Standalone development environment for app testing purposes you can use docker-compose:
+To quickly start a local development environment for app testing purposes you can use docker-compose:
 ```bash
 # Solution root
 cd docker